 COMMENTS OF IEEE 802

-IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits these responses to Independent Communications Authority of South Africa (ICASA).
+IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits these responses to Australian Communications and Media Authority (ACMA).
 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole

-IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANs”).
+IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless and specialty networks (“WSNs”).
 We appreciate the opportunity to provide these comments to ACMA.

 Comments to the Questions asked